 Jim: That kind of eagerness to say, “What I do for the Lord is the most important thing in my life.”
 You know, as Christians, uh, we’re called to go and make disciples.
-But in the day-to-day monotony of waiting at stoplights and going to work and vacuuming floors and paying the bills, it’s so easy to forget what our main thing is as believers in Christ, just like Sam said.
-Uh, that furthering of God’s kingdom is the most important thing we’ll ever do ’cause we’re talking about eternal souls being saved.
-Uh, for me, the most convicting thing about forgetting my purpose on Earth is that my kids may forget their purpose if I don’t model for them what it means to be a believer and a follower of Christ and sharing the gospel with others.
+But in the day-to-day monotony of waiting at stoplights and going to work and vacuuming floors and paying the bills, it’s so easy to forget what our main thing is as believers in Christ.
+Just like Sam said, uh, that furthering of God’s kingdom is the most important thing we’ll ever do, ’cause we’re talking about eternal souls being saved.
+Uh, for me, the most convicting thing about forgetting my purpose on earth is that my kids may forget their purpose if I don’t model for them, what it means to be a believer and a follower of Christ, in sharing the gospel with others.
 And that’s why we started a program here at Focus a few years ago called Bring Your Bible to School.
-And that’s a day every year, and this year it’s October 3.
-And, uh, we encourage parents and their kids to be involved, to take their Bible to school.
-They have every right to do it.
-But it’s not an antagonistic thing.
+And that’s a day every year, and this year it’s October 6th, and uh, we encourage parents and their kids to be involved, to take their Bible to school.
+They have every right to do it, but it’s not an antagonistic thing.

 Jim: Shauna, welcome.
-This is your first time to Focus.
+This is your first time at Focus.

 Shauna Pilgreen: This is my first time.

 Jim: I love it.
 Welcome to Focus on the Family.